Neoplatonism: Return to the One

 Neoplatonists believed human perfection and happiness were attainable in this world, without awaiting an afterlife.
 Perfection and happiness—seen as synonymous—could be achieved through philosophical contemplation.

 All people return to the One, from which they emanated.

-The Neoplatonists believed in the pre-existence, and immortality of the soul.
+The Neoplatonists believed in the pre-existence and immortality of the soul.
 The human soul consists of a lower irrational soul and a higher rational soul (mind), both of which can be regarded as different powers of the one soul.
 It was widely held that the soul possesses a "vehicle" (okhêma), accounting for the human soul's immortality and allowing for its return to the One after death.
 After bodily death, the soul takes up a level in the afterlife corresponding with the level at which it lived during its earthly life.
 The Neoplatonists believed in the principle of reincarnation.
 Although the most pure and holy souls would dwell in the highest regions, the impure soul would undergo a purification, before descending again, to be reincarnated into a new body, perhaps into animal form.
 Plotinus believed that a soul may be reincarnated into another human or even a different sort of animal.
-However, Porphyry maintained, instead, that human souls were only reincarnated into other humans.
+However, Porphyry maintained that human souls were reincarnated only into other humans.
 A soul which has returned to the One achieves union with the cosmic universal soul and does not descend again; at least, not in this world period.